Tamirucode/DjangoRestaurantBooking/README.md

 - The site was deployed to GitHub pages and Heroku terminal.

    	- steps for deployment

+    - Step 1: Installing Django and supporting libraries

+    - Step 2: Create a new external database

- 	1. Postgres database  was created in Elephant SQL using  my project name:- django_booking
+	- Postgres database  was created in Elephant SQL using  my project name:- django_booking

+    - Step 3: Create the Heroku app

- 	2. A Heroku app was created in Heroku.
+         - A Heroku app was created in Heroku.
 Mine is called restaurantbooking2023

-	3. In the Heroku settings tab I clicked on "Reveal Config Vars" and copied, and pasted Postgres link from beside the DATABASE_URL variable

-	4. In Gitpod dev environment, I have noticed for the env.py file that was automatically generated from the CI template at the beginning.
-It stores environment variables.

-	5. In the terminal, install dj_database_url and psycopg2

- 	6. In my IDE workspace, install gunicorn

-	7. In the settings.py file, import dJ_database_url underneath import for os

-	8. I  removed the value for SECRET_KEY  in setting .py file and replace with the following code to use an environment variable instead

-  		SECRET_KEY = os.getenv('SECRET_KEY')

- 	9. I added a secret key in the env.py file and  into the Heroku Settings vars as well.

- 	10. I also added DISABLE_COLLECTSTATIC = 1  into the Heroku Settings vars

- 	11. I added cloudinary url in the env.py file and into the Heroku Settings vars as well

-	12. I created a Procfile

- 	13. In my env.py file, added a new environment variable  with the key set to Database_url, and the value to my elphantSQL database_url

-	14. I added the Heroku name followed by herokuapp.com to the ALLOWED_HOSTS variable name in setting.py followed by a comma and 'localhost' ( to allow running in the IDE)

-	15. initial deployment stage disable collectstatic value and 1 key  assign

- 	16. At final stage only disable collectstatic with its value removed

-	17. At last Debug=False

-	18. After  that go Heroku dashboard page  then click deploymnet tab

-	19. just click Github then connect and confirm connect Github

-	20. scroll down the page click deploy branch and the app being built

-	21. Finally, we see deployement the app successful message and

-	22. click the view button to take a look

-- The live link can be found here:- [nesidjango](https://nesidjango2023-c15b4637e066.herokuapp.com/)
+    - Step 4: Attach the Database:

+	 - In env.py

+ 		Import os library

+		Set environment variables

+	        Add in secret key

+    	- In heroku.com

+		Add Secret Key to Config Vars :- SECRET_KEY, “randomSecretKey”

+       - Step 5: Prepare our environment and settings.py file:

+   		- In settings.py

+                        Reference env.py

+			Remove the insecure secret key and replace  SECRET_KEY = os.environ.get('SECRET_KEY')

+			Comment out the old DataBases Section and add new DATABASES Section

+		- In the Terminal

+			Save all files and Make Migrations , python3 manage.py migrate

+ 	- Step 6: Get our static and media files stored on Cloudinary:

+		- In env.py:

+			Add Cloudinary URL to env.py

+		- In Heroku:

+			Add Cloudinary URL to Heroku Config Vars*

+			Add DISABLE_COLLECTSTATIC to Heroku Config Vars (temporary step for the moment, will be removed before deployment)

+			e.g. DISABLE_COLLECTSTATIC =1

+		- In settings.py:

+		         Add Cloudinary Libraries to installed apps

+		         Tell Django to use Cloudinary to store media and static file Place under the Static files Note

+		          Link file to the templates directory in Heroku Place under the BASE_DIR line

+                          Change the templates directory to TEMPLATES_DIR Place within the TEMPLATES array

+	- step7: I added the Heroku name followed by herokuapp.com to the ALLOWED_HOSTS variable name in setting.py followed by

+  			 a comma and 'localhost' ( to allow running in the IDE)

+	- step8: In the IDE file explorer or terminal:

+		           Create 3 new folders on top level directory media, static, templates

+                           Create a Procfile on the top level directory Procfile

+	- step9: In Procfile

+		            Add code  web: gunicorn restaurant.wsgi

+	- step10: In the Terminal:

+  		            Add, Commit and Push

+ 	- step11: In Heroku:

+		       11.1: initial deployment stage disable collectstatic value and 1 key  assign

+ 	               11.2: At final stage only disable collectstatic with its value removed

+		       11.3: At last Debug=False    in setting.py file

+		       11.4: After that go Heroku dashboard page  then click deploymnet tab

+		       11.5: just click Github then connect and confirm connect Github

+		       11.6: scroll down the page click deploy branch and the app being built

+		       11.7: Finally, we see deployement the app successful message and

+			  click the view button to take a look

+- The live link can be found here:- [Booking](https://restaurantbooking2023-4f0b057bd1a0.herokuapp.com/)